benwilcock/dotnet-aspcore/docs/index.md

 ## Customisations

-For a simple customisation, in the application code (in the `appsettings.json` file) change the name of the `client` property from "VMware" to something else and then commit/redeploy/restart.
+For a simple customisation, in the application code (in the `appsettings.json` file) change the name of the `DemoClient` property from "VMware" to something else and then commit/redeploy/restart.

 ```json
 {